 - There will never going to be a “good time” to take action.
 The “right time” will not show up on a silver platter.

 We have to create the space for things that really matter.

-The parent of a child diagnosed with Asperger’s at 5, Sue has experienced the heartache and frustration that you likely know yourself.
-She has worked with families affected with ASD since 2002, after founding the first ASD support group in the Kawarthas.
+The parent of a child diagnosed with autism at age 5, Sue has experienced the heartache and frustration that you likely know yourself.
+She has worked with families affected by autism since 2002, after founding the first autism support group in the Kawarthas.
 Since that time she has spent countless hours helping families in crisis, and in need of educational support and advocacy.
 She has held volunteer positions at the Kawartha Pine Ridge District School Board’s ASD Team, and Special Education Advisory Committee.
-In 2006, Sue began training with Psychologists Dr.‘s Gutstein and Sheely at the Connection Center in Houston TX, to become a Certified Relationship Development Intervention (RDI®)Consultant.
-She has successfully re-certified every year since.